-Bakingo Bakes Love and Romance With its Valentine's Day Cakes
+Bakingo bakes love and romance with its Valentine's Day cakes

-GURGAON, India, Feb.
-3, 2020 /PRNewswire/ -- Steal the heart of a beloved one with the scrumptious #lovebite from Bakingo.
-Over 100% cupid-approved cakes available at a single click.
+Steal the heart of a beloved one with the scrumptious #lovebite from Bakingo.
+Over 100 per cent cupid-approved cakes are available at a single click.
 Bakingo is all set to bind hearts in sweet love.

-Further, he added, "Bakingo's Valentine's Day cakes are available in a variety of drool-worthy flavours, rich textures, and heart-pleasing shapes, thus making love celebrations an affair of mellowness for the lovers."
+"Bakingo's Valentine's Day cakes are available in a variety of drool-worthy flavours, rich textures, and heart-pleasing shapes, thus making love celebrations an affair of mellowness for the lovers," he added.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/ PRNewswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)